 The lighted nock shut off in mid air and/or upon impact.
 This is due to the battery is not securely locked in.
 As the arrow flew towards the target, the battery vibrates, the connection between the wire and the power was cut.
 This causes the system resets and the light goes off.

-The battery dislodged from the battery retention system and fly forward and be smashed into the insert of the arrow and be deformed.
+The battery dislodged from the battery retention system, flied forward and be smashed into the insert of the arrow and be deformed.
 As the battery cannot be not held securely by the cross-lock wire upon impact the force of the impact can dislodge the battery.

-Therefore the only way to assure that your Firenocks work as intented is to make sure the battery-pin-O-ring is installed and the cross lock wire after installation looked exactly like the picture below after the battery was installed.
+Therefore the only way to assure that your Firenock works as intended is to make sure the battery-pin-O-ring is installed and the cross lock wire after installation looked exactly like the picture below after the battery was installed.

 In situation after changing the battery, the perfectly working Firenock still has similar behavior as above and the cross-lock was also installed perfectly, you can be sure that the issue is in the C-clip (the 2nd part of the battery connector).
 When one changes the battery, it is not unusual that the C-clip can be over stretched.
 The C-Clip is the primary contact to the positive end of the battery; the front cross-lock loop primary function is battery retention.
 When the C-clip was over stretched, it will not form a perfect connection/grip with the battery.
 The simple fix is to remove the battery, compress the C-clip with your finger, so it will form tighter hold onto the battery.